simonlav24/wormsGame/README.md

 ![](/assets/anims/electro.gif)

- Legendary weapons can be obtained by weapon crates marked with "W".
+ Legendary weapons can be obtained by weapon crates.
 - **HOLY GRENADE** - feast upon the lambs and sloths and carp and anchovies and orangutans and breakfast cereals, and fruit bats. lobbest thou thy Holy Hand Grenade of Antioch towards thy foe, who, being naughty in My sight, shall snuff it.
 - **BANANA** - multiplying banana of mass destruction.
 - **EARTHQUAKE** - quakes the earth.